sophiefe12/TF-accr/README.md

 ## What are the prerequisites?

-- Terraform Cloud account.
-- Terraform CLI installed.
+- HCP account
-- Cloud provider credentials for AWS/GCP/Azure.
+- Cloud provider credentials for i.e. AWS/GCP/Azure
 - The values for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `GOOGLE_CREDENTIALS`, and `GOOGLE_PROJECT` should be saved as environment variables on your workspace.

 Have fun 🤩🚀